yangyangyiming/learngit/readme.txt

-git is a vision control sysytem git is free software
+git is a distributed vision control sysytem. git is free software.